Top 10 Yummy Singapore Noodle Dishes

 Singapore has long enjoyed a reputation for being a gastronomical capital, thanks to its multi-racial heritage.
 Here are 10 inexpensive noodle dishes to enjoy if you’re visiting Singapore soon.
 All are widely available in restaurants, cafes, hawker centers, and local kopitiams (open-air inexpensive neighborhood eateries).
-Even at the most expensive outlets, these delightful noodle meals will not break your travel budget.
+Even at the most expensive outlets, these delightful noodle meals can be enjoyed without breaking a travel budget.

 What Types of Chinese Noodles Are Commonly Eaten in Singapore?